 In this section, we will create a simple webpage using utility classes.
 We will implement the concepts we've learned so far to create a visually appealing portfolio home page.

-Follow the below step and feel free to customize the design to suit your own preferences.
+Follow the below steps and feel free to customize the design to suit your own preferences.

 Here's an overview of how our end result will look like: